Glass Shower Doors

 Why Floor Thresholds Are Essential

-Floor thresholds are essential barriers that stop water escaping under shower doors.
-Without thresholds, bottom seals press against uneven floors, take the shape of high points and eventually wear out or lose flexibility.
+Floor thresholds are essential barriers that stop water from escaping under shower doors.
+Without thresholds, bottom seals press against uneven floors, take the form of high points, and eventually wear out or lose flexibility.

 Floor Seal Limitations

-Water builds up on the floor and a seal alone cannot hold it back.
+Water builds up on the floor, and a seal alone cannot hold it back.
 Water finds small paths through grout lines or gaps where the seal doesn't press perfectly.
-Without a threshold, the door seal must press into the uneven floor and takes the shape of the high spots.
-Eventually the seal wears out or gets stiff and starts letting water escape.
+Without a threshold, the door seal must press into the uneven floor and take the shape of the high spots.
+Eventually, the seal wears out or gets stiff and starts letting water escape.

 Threshold Benefits